- Enrolled in accredited graduate program in library and information science

 Dates available: Gettysburg College's Fall Semester.
 Prospective interns must be available during the third week of August for a training session of approximately fifteen hours in length.
 Weekday hours required, but some evening hours are possible on Mondays through Thursdays.

-- The intern will staff the Reference desk and assist students and other researchers in using the collections.
+- The intern will staff the Research desk and assist students and other researchers in using the collections.

 - The intern will participate in collection development of the Reference Collection.